zzolo/zzolo.github.com/pages/cv.md

 * Experimented with open source technologies to enable new and cost-effective ways of telling the news.
 * Built [reusable tools and libraries](http://code.minnpost.com/) for internal and external use.
 * Participated in the week-long [Propublica P5](http://www.propublica.org/nerds/item/latest-p5-resident-working-on-open-source-legislation-tracker) to make the [State Bill Tracker](https://github.com/MinnPost/legislature-tracker) more usable for other news organizations.
-* Participated in the an [OpenNews Code Convening](https://source.opennews.org/en-US/articles/return-code-convenings-elections-and-updates/) focused on elections and made our [Election Night API](http://code.minnpost.com/election-night-api/) reusable.
+* Invited to participate in an [OpenNews Code Convening](https://source.opennews.org/en-US/articles/return-code-convenings-elections-and-updates/) focused on elections and made our [Election Night API](http://code.minnpost.com/election-night-api/) reusable.

 ### Code for America Fellow